-Harissa is often thought of as that really spicy pepper paste from Morocco, but that’s only half the story.
-It is true some versions of harissa are made with fiery hot peppers and spices throughout Morocco and Tunisia.
-But there are milder versions available that involve more tomatoes than peppers.
+Harissa is often thought of as that spicy pepper paste from Morocco, but that’s only half the story.
+Some versions of harissa are made with fiery hot peppers and spices throughout Morocco and Tunisia.
+But there are also milder versions available that involve more tomatoes than peppers.

 Subscription Required For This Content

 We recognize some people are not interested in paying for information when they feel comfortable getting something off the internet for free.
 That’s fine – we wish you the best and hope you have a tasty and successful journey.
 We believe there are those, however, who are looking for trusted sources when it comes to cooking…we hope you have found your source in us!

 Our content is available without the support of advertising money.
 We are not influenced in any manner by advertisers or any other marketing arrangement.
 All of our recipes are tested extensively and written in a detailed (and hopefully entertaining) manner.
 We want our customers to trust the information we publish.
 We don’t play any of those marketing games (generating clickbait information, selling customer information to advertisers, etc.) to help our bottom-line.
 This is extremely important to us and something our customers demand.